Partlet

-Elaborate lattice-work partlets were decorated with gold and jewels or pearls, such as that worn by Eleanor of Toledo in the portrait by Bronzino.
+with gold, jewels and pearls.
 This was called "Caulle fashion" in England.
 In 1563 Elizabeth's silkwoman Alice Montague employed a woman "altering and translating" the queen's partlets.
 1568 Elizabeth I set her "Mistress Launder" to work to "translate" her partlets with 520 pearls costing a penny each.

 The origin of the term 'partlet' (attested from 1515) is uncertain, but it may derive from 'Dame Partlet', a traditional name for a hen, perhaps in reference to the ruffle of feathers on some hens' necks.